Stuck in the Namib with Aitch

 ~~oo0oo~~

-As I rounded one more bend at dusk my eyes widened and the donkey’s eyes widened much more.
+Dusk was approaching as I rounded one more bend.
+My eyes widened and the donkey’s eyes widened much more.
 Huge, in fact as he stared at his impending doom.
 The look in his eyes was quite fatalistic, and he was rooted to the spot, massive bundle of sticks and bushes loaded on his back and sticking out more than his body width on both sides.
 On the left a high bank, on the right a cliff plummeting down to the river valley far below.
 Swerving was out of the question, as was hard braking, so I manual-ABS’d, slowing down as much as I could without endangering us.

 As we hit the poor ass I probably closed my eyes.
 WHACK!
 A sickening bang.
 Dead, I’m sure.
 Kombi messed up.
 I stopped and hopped out thinking: You don’t stop and get out.
 For safety you keep moving.
-Like hell.
+Like hell you do.
+A glance at the kombi showrd no sign of anything!
+That was puzzling but i had no time to think about it.

 .